We Stayed

 Carmen jones

-“There have been several times where I may have been dealing with things personally that jeopardized my creativity… But GOD.
-Every time I’ve wanted to stop, GOD sends me reinforcements… If I didn’t stay visible, I wouldn’t be walking in my purpose.”
+“What does it mean to me to stay visible online even when it was easy?
+Well, social media isn’t just for kicks and giggles for some.
+For some, it’s a method to [an end] for business.
+There have been several times [when] I may have been dealing with things personally that jeopardized my creativity.
+But GOD.
+Everyone I’ve wanted to stop, GOD sends me reinforcements.
+Whether it’s someone saying I’ve inspired them, [or] someone asking me to speak at an event.
+If I didn’t stay visible, I wouldn’t be walking in my purpose.”

 Mo Clark